weeb-kun/github-api/readme.md

 After authenticating and setting the user-agent, you can now proceed to do your api calls without worrying about the authentication headers.

+### Scopes

+for more info on the scopes available, check this page: [scopes.md](scopes.md)

 To see the available scopes and find out what you need, visit the github docs at https://docs.github.com/en/free-pro-team@latest/developers/apps/scopes-for-oauth-apps

-and check out the `com.weebkun.auth.Scopes` class.
+and check out the [com.weebkun.auth.Scopes](src/main/java/com/weebkun/auth/Scopes.java) class.

 ### Resources
 this section lists some resources you can manipulate. do take note that some calls require proper authentication. remember to check that you have the correct scopes.
 #### repositories

+Get a public repository with `Repository.get(owner, repoName)`.
+List the authenticated user's repositories with `Github.listUserRepos(params)`.

 - `static get(owner, name)`<br>
 get a repository by a given owner and name of the repo.